adamparkosidis/adamparkosidis/README.md

 # 💫 About Me:
-:ringed_planet: I'm a highly motivated and curious Astrophysicist deeply involved into coding and Computational Astrphysics<br> :man_student: I'm currently a PhD candidate at UvA, focusing on the evolution of Triple-star systems<br> 📊 I'm also involved into Data Science modeling techniques and Machine Learning algorithms
+:ringed_planet: I'm a highly motivated and curious Astrophysicist deeply involved into coding and Computational Astrophysics<br> :man_student: I'm currently a PhD candidate at UvA, focusing on the evolution of Triple-star systems<br> 📊 I'm also involved into Data Science modeling techniques and Machine Learning algorithms

 ## 🌐 Socials: